 Campus facilities is the central hub overseeing activity related to the general upkeep and expansion of facilities and grounds on the Mills College campus.
 Staff in the Campus Facilities department perform tasks ranging from electrical and carpentry work to painting and other building maintenance.
 The lush campus environment testifies to the rigorous work of the grounds maintenance team which continues year-round with turf maintenance, fall leaf removal and path clearing, and foliage and campus waterway care.
 While often behind the scenes, the work of this dedicated team is far from invisible as evidence of their effort is visible in every area of the physical college environment.

-If there is something in your area that needs attention from the campus facilities staff, please use the work order form to notify them.
+If there is something in your area that needs attention from the campus facilities staff, please use a Service Request to notify them.

 It is the goal of Mills College to not misrepresent itself to a student, prospective student, the family of an enrolled or prospective student, or the Department of Education.
 Misrepresentation, as defined by the Department of Education, is any false, erroneous, or misleading statement made to any of the parties mentioned above.
 This includes disseminating testimonials and endorsements given under duress.